rhyeal/aws-rotate-iam-keys/README.md

 Simply place this in any directory and then run it.
 It will install the Scheduled Task to rotate your keys nightly upon first run and will rotate your keys on each run thereafter.

-## Features

-AWS Rotate IAM Keys is simple and powerful.
-There aren't too many features other than rotating keys for a single profile or multiple profiles.
-The power comes from multiple cron jobs daily that can rotate multiple sets of keys automatically.

-## Caveats

-Currently, AWS Rotate IAM Keys will only work with a single computer.
-Rotating keys on a desktop and a laptop for the same IAM user will lead to invalid keys.

-AWS Rotate IAM Keys takes an opinionated view that you should only have 1 active key at a time.
-It might not work with IAM users that have 2 keys active at a time.

 ## Usage